riscv/sail-riscv/README.md

 - Svinval extension for fine-grained address-translation cache invalidation, v1.0
 - Sv32, Sv39, Sv48 and Sv57 page-based virtual-memory systems
 - Physical Memory Protection (PMP)
+- Svadu Extension for Hardware Updating of A/D Bits, Version 1.0

 #### The following features are not currently supported:
 - The Hypervisor Extension.